 Sproat Lake is a popular spot for locals to swim, dive, windsurf, water ski, fish, canoe or kayak.
 If you are lucky, you will see one of the last remaining famous Martin Mars waterbombers on the lake, once used to help fight forest fires.

-Camping is available at the park and reservations are accepted.
+Camping is available at the park, and reservations are accepted.
 Download a park map.

-Sproat Lake on Vancouver Island, near Port Alberni, is a great swimming lake.
-Photo: Wendy Nordvik-Carr©
+Sproat Lake on Vancouver Island is a great swimming lake.
+Photo: Wendy Nordvik-Carr©2.
+Hit the trails at McLean Mill National Historic Site

 The scenic railway is not operating at this time.

 McLean Mill National Historic Site is a great place to learn about the history of logging.
-Photo Courtesy McLean Mill
+Photo Courtesy McLean Mill3.
+Discover Ancient Petroglyphs at Sproat Lake Provincial Park

 Port Alberni is home to some of the most stunning provincial parks in British Columbia.
 Sproat Lake Provincial Park is a must-visit, especially if you’re interested in history.

-Walk along the trail to view the ancient petroglyphs on Sproat Lake.
-Photo Credit: Wendy Nordvik-Carr©
+Walk along the trail to view the ancient petroglyphs on Sproat Lake is one of the best things to do in Port Alberni.
+Photo Credit: Wendy Nordvik-Carr©4.
+Visit Cathedral Grove Old Growth Rainforest

-Experience towering old growth rainforests as you walk among giant Douglas Fir trees that have stood for at least 800 years at Cathedral Grove, MacMillan Provincial Park.
+Experience towering old-growth rainforests as you walk among giant Douglas Fir trees that have stood for at least 800 years at Cathedral Grove, MacMillan Provincial Park.
 In 1997, a huge windstorm swept through the park, toppling hundreds of giant trees.

-Look around as you follow the trails and boardwalks through the park and you will see evidence of nature’s powerful blow.
+Look around as you follow the trails and boardwalks through the park, and you will see evidence of nature’s powerful blow.
 The downed trees have become nurse trees.
-As these trees begin to rot, they provide a nurturing environment to new life and regrowth in the forest.
-Download a map of the area.
-This is a very busy place and it may be difficult to find parking.
-Be very cautious when trying to cross the busy highway or when pulling out of the parking spot.
+As these trees begin to rot, they provide a nurturing environment for new life and regrowth in the forest.

-6. Step inside a lighthouse at the Port Alberni Marine Heritage site
+Hole in the Wall is a hidden gem just of the highway to Tofino on Vancouver Island.
+Photo: Wendy Nordvik-Carr©6.
+Step inside a lighthouse at the Port Alberni Marine Heritage site

-Be sure to visit the Hutcheson Gallery to discover more about what happened to Alberni and Port Alberni on March 27th, 1964, when a tsunami travelled up the Alberni Inlet, after a 9.2 magnitude earthquake hit Anchorage, Alaska.
-The succession of six waves caused substantial damage.
-65 homes were completely washed away and another 375 were damaged.
+Be sure to visit the Hutcheson Gallery to discover more about what happened to the area on March 27th, 1964, when a tsunami travelled up the Alberni Inlet after a 9.2 magnitude earthquake hit Anchorage, Alaska.

 The town itself has 18 km of developed trails.
 Find out more information about these routes.